ZuRaSha16/voting-game/README.md

 How It Works <br>
 ✅ Get a random joke in a Q&A format <br>
 👍 React with emojis to vote <br>
-➡️ Hit "Next Joke" to see another one <br>
+➡️ Hit "Generate Joke" to see another one <br>
 📊 Watch votes update in real-time <br>

 Enjoy and Have Fun Laughing😂!